samimk/LoRaMQTTGateway/README.md

 ### Motivation
 LoRaWAN is surely a large-scale solution for integrating wireless devices into an IoT application.
 That made LoRaWAN infractructure too large and too complex for smaller applications, with relatively small number of wireless devices (less than a hundred). **LoRaMQTTGateway** is intended for such applications (such as smart home or similar).
 Since it exposes a widely-used MQTT to wireless devices, their integration into other existing systems should be very easy.

 Currently, no data encryption is used, having in mind that in most such cases data traffic is closed in a local network.
-Nevertheless, data encryption is one of the first features to be added to the LoRaMQTTGateway.
+Nevertheless, data encryption is one of the first features to be added to the **LoRaMQTTGateway**.

 ### LoRa messages and MQTT messages